petrassurna/solid-sql-tables/README.md

 > Because product fields should be real SQL columns — not blobs, not JSONB, and definitely not WordPress-style postmeta.

-**Solid SQL Tables** is a runtime schema engine for SQL Server that reads JSON definitions and creates actual, strongly-typed database tables and columns.
+**Solid SQL Tables** is a runtime schema engine for SQL Server that reads JSON definitions and creates (and modifies) actual, strongly-typed database tables and columns.
 It's designed for structured data systems — like eCommerce and content management — where performance, clarity, and integrity matter.

 ---